Treatment for Stage 4 melanoma

 - The treatment you have already had

 - Changes in the genes within the melanoma tumour

-It can be difficult to decide which treatment to try, and in what order.
+It can be difficult to decide which treatment to try, and in what order, and whether to have treatment at all.
 And this decision may be different for each person with advanced melanoma.
-It can be difficult to decide whether to have treatment at all when you have an advanced cancer.
-The treatment will not cure the melanoma but cancer drugs or radiotherapy may shrink it or control it for a time.
 Most people who choose to have treatment for advanced melanoma, will usually try more than one treatment.

 You will need to think about how the treatment will affect your day to day life.
 This includes whether it may cause side effects, as well as stresses such as travelling back and forth to the hospital.
 Most importantly, you will need to understand what the treatment you are offered can do to control the melanoma.

-A biological therapy called ipilimumab (Yervoy) can shrink advanced melanoma and control it for a time.
-You have it as a drip (intravenously).
+An immunotherapy drug called ipilimumab (Yervoy) can shrink advanced melanoma and control it for a time.

 Chemotherapy can help to shrink advanced melanoma and reduce symptoms in some people.
-Doctors have to balance the benefit of the chemotherapy against the possibility that the chemotherapy will cause side effects.
-The drug most commonly used is dacarbazine (DTIC).
-Sometimes it is used with other chemotherapy drugs, such as carmustine (BCNU), vinblastine or cisplatin.
-Temozolomide is also used.
-It is a similar chemotherapy drug to dacarbazine, but you take it as a tablet.
+Doctors have to balance the benefit of the chemotherapy against the likely side effects.

 Question about cancer?
 Contact our information nurse team